-- a.
-To be a qualified gas heater service person, you must have sufficient training and experience to handle all aspects of gas-fired heater installation, service and repair.
+- 1. Do not attempt to install, repair, or service this heater or the gas supply line unless you are authorized and have continuing expert training and knowledge of gas heaters. - a.
+To be an authorized gas heater service person, you must have sufficient training and experience to handle all aspects of gas-fired heater installation, service and repair.
 This includes the task of installation, troubleshooting, replacement of defective parts and testing of the heater.
 You must be able to place the heater into a continuing safe and normal operating condition.
 You must completely familiarize yourself with each model heater by reading and complying with the safety instructions, labels, Owner's Manual, etc., that is provided with each heater. - b.
-To be a qualified gas installation person, you must have sufficient training and experience to handle all aspects of installing, repairing and altering gas lines, including selecting and installing the proper equipment, and selecting proper pipe and tank size to be used.
+To be a authorized gas installation person, you must have sufficient training and experience to handle all aspects of installing, repairing and altering gas lines, including selecting and installing the proper equipment, and selecting proper pipe and tank size to be used.
 This must be done in accordance with all local, state and national codes as well as the manufacturer's requirements. - 2.
 All installations and applications of L.B.
 White heaters must meet all relevant local, state, regional and national codes.
 Included are L.P. gas, natural gas, electrical, and safety codes.
 Your local fuel gas supplier, a local licensed electrician, the local fire department or similar government agencies, or your insurance agent can help you determine code requirements. - 3.
 Do not move, handle, or service heater while in operation or connected to a power or fuel supply. - 4.
-This heater may be installed in areas subject to washdown.
+The heater is approved for outdoor mounting only.
+Therefore it will be exposed to inclement weather, such as rain.
+However, the heater may also be washed for cleaning if desired.
 This heater may only be washed on the external case assembly-see Cleaning Instructions.
 Do not wash the interior of the heater.
-Use only compressed air, soft brush or dry cloth to clean the interior of the heater and it's components.
-After external washdown, do not operate this heater until it is completely dry.
-In any event, do not operate the heater for at least one hour after external washdown. - 5.
+Use only compressed air, soft brush or dry cloth to clean the interior of the heater and it's components. - 5.
 For safety, this heater is equipped with a manual reset high-limit switch and an air flow switch.
 Never operate this heater with any safety device that has been bypassed.
-Do not operate this heater unless all of these features are fully functioning. - Do not operate the heater with its door open or panel removed. - 7.
-Do not locate fuel gas containers or fuel supply hoses within 6,10 meters of the blower outlet of the heater.
+Do not operate this heater unless these features are fully functioning. - 6.
+Do not operate the heater with its door open or panel removed. - 7.
+Do not locate fuel gas containers or fuel supply hoses within 6,10 meters of the blower outlet of the heater